nikogura/nikogura.com/README.md

 * [LocalEnv](LocalEnv.md) Trick for matchinga CLI environment with your IDE

 * [NikOguraResume.md](NikOguraResume.md) My resume.
 Online.
 In an online format for the world to see.
 You're welcome.

+Why is your resume posted online?
+Well, I got sick of traditonal CV's and such where you make this blah blah blah list of hot keywords that you hope will help you make it past the filters.

+I though, you know what?
+I explain these various experiences so often to various people, wouldn't it be great if I could just link to it?
+Better yet, what about having my fascinating journey through technology in a format where I didn't have to try to squash it down to n pages?

+So here it is.
+I'm not giving away any sort of private information.
+Everyone within earshot of me when a particular point was brought up has probably heard the stories enough to repeat them by heart.

+Sorry about that.
+I can't resist a good story, even if the cashier at Chevron really doesn't want to hear about asymmetric encryption right now...